 120/240V 50A (14-50R) receptacle

-Moreover, it boasts 2 DC outlets: there's two 5V USB ports (USB-A) enabling convenient charging of devices like mobile phones and tablets.
+Moreover, it boasts 2 DC outlets: there's two 5V USB ports (USB-A) ensuring convenient charging of devices like mobile phones and tablets, for connectivity on the go.

 Westinghouse's ST Switch Outlet